-The primary mission of the Research Foundation of the American Society of Colon and Rectal Surgeons (ASCRS) is to raise and award funds to support research and educational programs related to colon and rectal diseases.
-Over the past twenty years, the Research Foundation has awarded over 120 grants and \$4 million to colorectal surgeons and researchers to investigate a broad spectrum of colorectal diseases and to develop novel surgical techniques for colorectal surgery patients.
+The primary mission of the Research Foundation of the American Society of Colon and Rectal Surgeons is to raise and award funds to support research and educational programs related to colon and rectal diseases.
+Over the past twenty years, the Research Foundation has awarded over 120 grants and \$4 million to colorectal surgeons and researchers to investigate a broad spectrum of colorectal diseases and to develop novel surgical techniques pertinent to the care of colorectal patients.

 II.
-Research in Robotic Surgical Technology Grant Criteria Overview
+Limited Project Grant Overview

-Purpose: To provide investigator the opportunity to pursue research interest, specifically germane to robotic surgical technology in the field of colon and rectal surgery.
-It is anticipated that successful research projects, initially funded through The Research Foundation of the ASCRS granting mechanism, will ultimately secure funding from other national funding agencies.
+Purpose: To provide investigator the opportunity to pursue research interest, specifically germane to the field of colon and rectal surgery.
+It is anticipated that successful research projects, initially funded through The American Society of Colon and Rectal Surgeons Research Foundations' LPG mechanism, will ultimately secure funding from other national funding agencies.